Chapter 4: Construction Details, Section 84: Markings

 - Require that the contractor measure traffic stripe retroreflectivity for deficient areas identified during nighttime drive-through.

-- Ensure the contractor calibrates the equipment for compliance with application rates for glass beads and paint
+- Make sure the contractor calibrates the equipment for compliance with application rates for glass beads and paint

 - Witness the contractor’s test section of two-component paint, 50-foot test stripe, and verify for homogeneous mixing of the two components, uniform bead distribution, wet film thickness, and curing time.

 - Witness the contractor’s 1-foot test section of thermoplastic stripe.
-Collect the test sample and submit it, with a sample identification form TL-0101, to the Chemical Testing Branch, Translab, 5900 Folsom Blvd., Sacramento, California 95819.
+Collect the test sample and submit it, with Form TL-0101, "Sample Identification Card," to the Chemical Testing Branch, Translab, 5900 Folsom Blvd., Sacramento, California 95819.

 Measure the striping and markings according to the units and method specified in the Standard Specifications and the special provisions.
 Record the measurements in the daily reports and calculation sheets to support partial and final payments.